 Rider 2 repeats the actions of Rider 1, finishing with the bottle.
+Bottles must remain upright on bins throughout the game.

 The pole at the changeover end is considered as part of the equipment for this game and must remain upright.